GO0dspeed/Attack-Surface-Discovery/README.md

 # Attack-Surface-Discovery
-A POC script that leverages recon-NG to perform automated attack surface discovery
+A POC script that leverages recon-NG and NMAP to perform automated attack surface discovery

 ## Requirements